 To add multiple search terms, use commas between words (spacing doesn't matter).
 User search terms are displayed in the module tab header beneath the category and manufacturer name.

 Working With Modules In Cabinets

-To select multiple modules, [CTRL]-click modules in Windows or [CMD] (Apple key)-click on Macs, or simply drag a rectangle (starting in an area with no modules) over multiple modules.
+To select multiple non-adjacent modules, [CTRL]-click modules in Windows or [⌘]-click on Macs.
 Multiple modules in different cabinets can be simultaneously selected.

-To move a module (or modules), click and drag at the very top of the module.
+To move a module or a group of currently selected modules, click and drag at the very top of the module.
 The cursor will change to a hand, and a shaded gray rectangle appears in the top area.
-Neighboring modules will magically scoot out of the way, and all cable connections stay intact.
-Groups of modules can also be highlighted and moved "en masse."
+Neighboring modules will instantly scoot out of the way, and all cable connections stay intact, because Voltage Modular is magical, but you knew that.